List of banned video games by country: United States

 The ESRB's highest rating, "Adults Only", has been considered a total ban on the mainstream sale of certain games, as most retailers refuse to stock games carrying the rating, and they cannot be published on major video game consoles due to company policies.
 The release of Thrill Kill, an AO-rated fighting game with extreme violence and strong sexual themes, was outright cancelled by Electronic Arts (who had acquired its developer) due to objections over its content.
 Following the discovery of an incomplete sex minigame that was not included in the final game but was still present in the game's code and could be accessed using a modification or cheating device, Grand Theft Auto: San Andreas was re-rated Adults Only and recalled by Rockstar Games, in favor of a new revision of the game that omitted the offending content entirely and carried the original Mature rating.

+On 18 January 2025, Marvel Snap was pulled from the App Store and Google Play Store as a result of the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA) being signed into law, with the app also preventing players from logging back in.
+This was due to security concerns being raised over the game's publisher, known as Nuverse, whose parent company, ByteDance, was accused of collecting sensitive data, alongside their other applications (most notably the social media platform TikTok) and potentially sharing such information with the government of China, the company's origin of operation, which is recognized as a foreign adversary of the United States of America.

 Ukraine

 Mortal Kombat 11 is banned in Ukraine due to high-impact blood and gore and depictions of communist symbolism, which is banned per Ukrainian law.

+Negligee: Love Stories is not officially banned in Ukraine, but Dharker Studios decided to not release this game on Steam due to explicit sexual content and nudity.
+The game was also not released in many other countries for the same reason, including Afghanistan, Algeria, Bangladesh, Belarus, Botswana, China, Egypt, Ethiopia, Guyana, Iceland, Indonesia, Iran, Iraq, Lebanon, Malaysia, Morocco, Myanmar, Namibia, Nigeria, Pakistan, Papua New Guinea, Russia, Saudi Arabia, South Africa, South Korea, Sudan, Syria, Turkey, Turkmenistan, Uganda, the United Arab Emirates, the United Kingdom, Venezuela and Vietnam.